seasketch/next/packages/infra/README.md

 Be sure to run `sh` with the `-l` option that will launch startup scripts to bootstrap you shell environment.

-### Initializing the database from the Maintenance Stack for the first time

-Unfortunately there is no easy way to support IAM authentication "out of the box" through CDK so a manual step must be performed the first time that a database is created to enable IAM authentication on the primary user.
-Steps are as follows:

-1. Get the master password from Secrets Manager by logging into the AWS console and finding the record pertaining to the db
-2. Run `psql -c "GRANT rds_iam TO postgres; create graphile user..."`.
-You should be prompted for the password copied from secrets manager.
-3. Now you should be able to verify connecting via the IAM role as documented below and run the first set of migrations.

 ### Connecting to the database from the Maintenance Stack

 The startup script in /etc/profile.d/pg.sh should make it possible to run `psql` without any arguments.